Basic Ratio of Stocks

 Earnings Per Share

 Specifically, there are two forms of EPS: basic and diluted.
-We won't elaborate on their calculation here, but their difference should be noticed.

 Market Capitalization

-Simply put, market capitalization refers to the market value of a company.
+Market capitalization refers to the market value of a company.
 It is calculated by multiplying the current stock price of the company by the number of total outstanding shares:

-Market Capitalization = Stock Price×Shares Outstanding
+Market Capitalization = Stock Price × Shares Outstanding

-For example, company C has 100 million common shares outstanding, trading at $10 per share.
+For example, company C has 100 million shares outstanding, trading at $10 per share.
 Its market capitalization is $1 billion.

 Profit Margins